pra85/wistia-doc/_posts/embed-options.md

 Your own script can take control of showing and hiding links.
 In this case, you can register a callback so that when the plugin loads, you can use its methods `.showLink()` and `.hideLink()` at will.
 The `.showLink()` method accepts an object with the same [annotation options](#annotation_options) as above, but ignores `time` and `duration`.

-To ensure your dynamic annotations do not conflict with any existig annotations set in the Customize panel, you must tell the Annotations plugin to ignore them with the `{links: false}` option.
+To ensure your dynamic annotations do not conflict with any existing annotations set in the Customize panel, you must tell the Annotations plugin to ignore them with the `{links: false}` option.

 {% codeblock annotations-manual.html %}
 <script>